alvarosantamariagomez/sari/www/about.md

 # Known issues

 There is a finite number of parallel connections that can be run by the online server.
 That number depends on the user load.
 For standard user loads (i.e., excluding noise analysis with spectral index, automatic discontinuity search and large wavelet analysis), up to 24 parallel users can be sustained, probably a few more than that.
-Contact the author if you have additional needs.
+Contact the [<a href="#author" target="_self">author</a>](#author) if you have additional needs.

 The Kalman filter/smoother is significantly slower than the least-squares fit, at least for typical GNSS position series I have tested.
 Between EKF and UKF, the tests I have performed with typical GNSS series and my own EKF/UKF implementation indicate that UKF is 2---3 times faster than EKF.
 This may be probably due to the fact that there is no need to estimate the Jacobians with the UKF.
 Therefore, the UKF is the preferred option by default and it is also the algorithm behind the measurement noise optimization (see the [<a href="#fit-controls" target="_self">Fit controls</a>](#iv.-fit-controls) block).